mbridak/not1mm/README.md

 You can fill.
 You can fill.
 Everyone look at your keys.

 **I forgot my hat today**.

+### Changing station information

+Station information can be changed any time by going to `File` > `Station Settings` and editing the information.

 ## Adding a contest